murphygroup/cellorganizer-documentation_old/source/chapters/demos.rst

 demo3DMultiresSynth
 --------------------
-Synthesize multiple 3D images from a lysosome model, at different resolutions.
+Synthesize multiple 3D images from a lysosome model at different resolutions.
+This demos show the user can specify the output resolution of the synthesized images.

 demo3DObjectAvoidance
 ---------------------